rubyonracetracks/tutorial-rails-rubymn2/05-08-project_user_profile.md

     fill_in('Title', with: 'The Living Daylights')
     fill_in('Source Code URL', with: 'https://github.com/tdalton/tld')
     fill_in('Deployed URL', with: 'http://www.livingdaylights.com')
-    fill_in('Description', with: 'Help Koskov defect from the USSR.') click_button('Submit')
+    fill_in('Description', with: 'Help Koskov defect from the USSR!') click_button('Submit')
     assert_text 'The Living Daylights'
     assert_text 'Help Koskov defect from the USSR!'